mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-serverless/_index.md

 - `Enable Bot Account Creation`
 - `Enable OAuth 2.0 Service Provider`

-**Note:** Apps do not work with a production release of Mattermost right now.
-They can only be run in a development environment.
-A future release will support production environments.

 You also need at least `go1.16` installed.
 Please follow the guide [here](https://golang.org/doc/install) to install the latest version.

 ### Install the Apps plugin